Seidlm/PowerShell-Templates/README.md

-# PowerShell-Template---Logging-Function
-PowerShell Template - Logging Function
+# PowerShell Template - Logging Function
+A PowerShell Template for Logging

+www.techguy.at